website watertownhistory.org

 A first-ever erosion

-study of Riverside Park and Tivoli Island has
+study of Riverside

-been recommended by the Watertown Park, Recreation & Forestry
+Park and Tivoli Island has been recommended by the Watertown Park,

-contract Bonestroo & Associates to study erosion at the park and natural
+The recommendation to contract Bonestroo & Associates to study

-island preserve at a cost of $9,700 will go before the Common Council in
+erosion at the park and natural island preserve at a cost of $9,700 will go

-September.
-Any construction on an
+Any construction on an erosion control program would not take place

-erosion control program would not take place until 2001.
-Bonestroo said that Tivoli Island, a heavily
+until 2001.
+Bonestroo said that Tivoli Island,

-land loss.
-Flat, peninsula-type portions
+significant land loss.
+Flat,

 2001

-08 12 SHORELINE RESTORATION,
+08 12 SHORELINE

-ATTEMPT TO STOP EROSION
+RESTORATION, ATTEMPT TO STOP EROSION

 Following the